Paultje52/vrc-patreon-link/encoder/README.md

 - `PATREON_CHANNEL`: The patreon notification channel.
 When someone doesn't have their DMs open, the bot will send a message here notifying that user.
 Look [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) if you want to know how to find them.

 ### VRChat
-> You cannot use 2FA for VRChat.
+> Currently using a VRChat account with 2FA enabled is not supported, so its recommended to create a secondary account purely for use with this bot.
 - `VR_CHAT_USERNAME`: The username of the VRChat account.
 - `VR_CHAT_PASSWORD`: The password of the VRChat account.
-- `VR_CHAT_AVATARID`: The avatarID of the avatar that will be changed to update the patreons.
+- `VR_CHAT_AVATARID`: The blueprint ID of the avatar that will be changed to update the patreons.
+The same blueprint ID should be used in AvatarImageReader

 ### Logger
 - `LOGGER_ENABLED`: If the logger should be enabled (`true` or `false`).